 Provider reserves the right to change privacy practices and the terms of this Notice at any time.
-Any changes made in these privacy practices will be effective for all protected health information that is maintained by Provider or its Business Associates, including Protected Health Information created or received before the changes were made.
-All members will be notified of any changes by receiving a new Notice of Privacy Practices via mail to your mailing address on file, electronic mail to your e-mail address on file (if you have agreed to receive electronic communications from Provider), or hand-delivery.
-You may request a paper copy of this notice at any time, even if you have agreed to receive this notice electronically.
+Any changes made in these privacy practices will be effective for all Protected Health Information that is maintained by Provider or its Business Associates, including Protected Health Information created or received before the changes were made.
+You will be notified of any changes by receiving a new Notice via mail to your mailing address on file, electronic mail to your e-mail address on file (if you have agreed to receive electronic communications from Provider), or hand-delivery.
+You may request a paper copy of this Notice at any time, even if you have agreed to receive this Notice electronically.

 ORGANIZATIONS COVERED BY THIS NOTICE

 This Notice applies to the privacy practices of Provider and all health care providers involved in your care and treatment on behalf of Provider.

 Protected Health Information (“PHI”) is information collected from an individual that relates to the past, present, or future physical or mental health or condition of an individual, the provision of health care to an individual, or payment for provision of health care to the individual which identifies the individual or for which there is a reasonable basis to believe that the information can be used to identify the individual.